Omar-Arabi1/Todo_list_cli_tool/README.md

 this is it you installed it congrats!

+**NOTE**: for now the app is only available on Linux if you know how to make it available on other operating systems like mac
+          or windows send it in the repo as well as any issues you may encounter

 ---
 please do not ask me to add any more code for this you are free to fork it, but I won't improve it based on any given code from you because of many reasons which are